rsdoiel/pttk/pdtk.1.md

 # NAME

-pdtk - pandoc tool kit, a set of tools for website generation using Pandoc
+pdtk - a writers tool kit for static site generation using Pandoc

 # SYNOPSIS